rhyolight/JavaScript-Data-Store/README.md

 API
 ---

-`JSDS` has a few static functions for creating and managing _stores_, which are the only object that gets create by the JSDS library.
+`JSDS` has a few static functions for creating and managing _stores_, which are the only objects that get created by the JSDS library.
 Here are some of the static functions:

 * `JSDS.create(id)`: Returns new instance of JSDS data store object with the given id.
 If id is omitted, a random id is assigned.
 * `JSDS.get(id)`: Returns an existing JSDS data store with the given id.
 If a store with the given id does not exist, returns `undefined`